yegor256/datum/md/policy.md

 "Boosting."
 You can increase a budget of the job by setting its boost factor.
 Just say `boost 2x` (or `3x`, `5x`, etc.) to Zerocrat.
+This operation is against our principles of micro-tasking, that's why you get -10 points every time you do this.